oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/mem_channels/README.md

 Notice that the throughput of the design when burst-interleaving is disabled is equal or better than when burst-interleaving is enabled.
-However, the resource utilization is significantly lower without interleaving.
-Therefore, this is a design where disabling interleaving and manually assigning buffers to channels is a net win.
+However, the resource utilization is significantly lower without burst-interleaving.
+Therefore, this is a design where disabling burst-interleaving and manually assigning buffers to channels is a net win.